PFM-1 mine: Compliance with the Ottawa Convention

 In 2017, the government of Belarus announced that it had destroyed its stockpiles of PFM-1 mines.
 The last 78 PFM-1 mines held by Belarus were destroyed as the highlight of the closing ceremony marking the elimination of their landmine stock.

 Ukraine stated that its stockpile of PFM-1 mines in 1999 was 6,000,000 units.
 In a November 2008 presentation, Ukraine indicated that it had destroyed 101,088 PFM-1 mines per the convention in 1999.
-Following the agreement between the Cabinet of Ministers of Ukraine and NSPA (formerly known as NAMSO) on 1st September 2012, a three-way agreement between Ukraine, NSPA the EU was signed, which figurated that the EU would provide 3.689 million euros for the destruction of 3.3 million mines.
+Following the agreement between the Cabinet of Ministers of Ukraine and NATO Support and Procurement Agency (NSPA, formerly known as NAMSO) on 1 September 2012, a three-way agreement between Ukraine, NSPA and the EU was signed, which figurated that the EU would provide 3.689 million euros for the destruction of 3.3 million mines.
 In 2013, the NSPA provided assistance in destruction of 300,000 mines.
-In 2014, Ukraine submitted a document to the Mine Ban Treaty Third Review Conference, stating that it has destroyed 568,248 mines since the ratification, with an additional 576 mines in 2014, leaving its stockpile at 5,434,672 mines.
-After failing to adhere to the Ottawa treaty deadline of November 2018 on the destruction of its anti-personnel mines, Ukraine requested the deadline be extended til 1 June 2021, later asking for further extension on 8 June 2020.
-The effort for the destruction fizzled out towards 2019 and 2020, with only 67,236 destroyed in 2019.
-In 2020, Ukraine refused to destroy any PFM-1 mines.
-In 2021, Ukraine's PFM-1 stockpile is reported at 3,363,828 mines, with no further submissions of their destruction.
+In 2014, following the outbreak of war with Russia, Ukrainian representatives did not attend in person but submitted a document to the Mine Ban Treaty Third Review Conference, stating that it had destroyed 568,248 mines since the ratification, with an additional 576 mines in 2014, leaving its stockpile at 5,434,672 mines.
+After failing to meet the Ottawa Treaty deadline of November 2018 on the destruction of its anti-personnel mines, Ukraine requested the deadline be extended to 1 June 2021, later asking for further extension on 8 June 2020.
+In 2019, 67,236 mines were destroyed.
+Amid continuing conflict in the Donbas region, in 2020 Ukraine refused to destroy any PFM-1 mines.
+In 2021, Ukraine's PFM-1 stockpile was reported at 3,363,828 mines.

+Russia, as well as the United States, China, and several other countries, are not signatories of the Ottawa Treaty (the Anti-Personnel Mine Ban Convention).

 Military use

 Afghanistan

-PFM-1 was used during the Soviet Invasion of Afghanistan, allegedly resulting in a high number of casualties among children from being mistaken for a toy due to its shape and coloring.
+PFM-1 was used during the Soviet invasion of Afghanistan, allegedly resulting in a high number of casualties among children from the mine being mistaken for a toy due to its shape and coloring.

 Ukraine

 The Ukrainian government alleged that the Russian Federation deployed PFM-1 mines during the 2022 Russian invasion of Ukraine.
-In March 2022, Deutsche Welle found no evidence to support this accusation.
-In June, Human Rights Watch reported that Russia had used "at least seven types of antipersonnel mines in at least four regions of Ukraine: Donetsk, Kharkiv, Kyiv, and Sumy", but could not ascertain PFM-1 use in its briefing.
-HRW found no credible information about Ukraine using any anti-personnel mines, but said in January 2023 that its team "saw physical evidence of PMF antipersonnel mine use in seven of the nine areas around Izyum" in Kharkiv Oblast, and urged the Ukrainian government to investigate possible PMF use by its forces.
+In June, Human Rights Watch (HRW) reported that Russia had used "at least seven types of antipersonnel mines in at least four regions of Ukraine: Donetsk, Kharkiv, Kyiv, and Sumy".

-In Russian-controlled Donetsk, many PFM-1 were dispersed widely, and Russian and local sources accused the Ukrainian army of being responsible for their deployment.
-There have been reported casualties, most prominently Semen Pegov, a Russian war blogger calling himself "War Gonzo".
+Both Russia (invading forces) and Ukraine (defending force) have widely used the mines, often using tactics such as dropping from heavy lift drones to remotely mine areas.
+Ukrainian civilians have regularly been maimed by illegal Russian mining efforts.